hpkishere/telebiblebot/README.md

 My first personal project by learning Python on the fly.
 Had loads of fun.
 Feel free to fork for your own use!

+This bot is already hosted on my personal server.
+Search @telebiblebot on telegram to use it!

 ### Prerequisites

 * Python3